Closed petition Amend existing Hate Crime legislation to specifically include disabled people.

-The Crown Prosecution Service has produced sentencing guidelines to ensure that those found guilty of specific hate crimes are sentenced appropriately.
-Also, section 146 of the Criminal Justice Act 2003 allows for enhanced sentencing for any other crime where the victim’s sexual orientation or disability are motivating factors.
+The Sentencing Council has produced sentencing guidelines to ensure that those found guilty of specific hate crimes are sentenced appropriately.
+Also, section 146 of the Criminal Justice Act 2003 allows for enhanced sentencing for any other crime where the victim’s sexual orientation, transgender identity or disability are motivating factors.

 In May 2014, the Joint Inspection follow-up report into disability hate crime highlighted weaknesses in all criminal justice agencies’ responses to tackle performance on disability hate crime.
 In response, a further Disability Hate Crime Action Plan (October 2014) committed the CPS to a number of key activities which have been carried out: the Hate Crime Assurance Scheme has been successfully introduced; mandated disability hate crime training has been delivered to CPS prosecutors; the Minimum Standards have been revised and updated and reference material has been provided to prosecutors.
 The work of the CPS National Scrutiny Panel on disability continues to support the development of updated policy and legal guidance.